 JERUSALEM DURING JESUS was a thriving metropolis, thanks in no small part to Herod the Great's eye and talent for architecture.

 The grandest of all, however, was the Temple.
 Herod's Temple dominated the city.
-One block alone, at the southeast corner of the wall, weighed 90 tons alone.
-All that remains of it today are the Western Wall, or, the Wailing Wall.
-The Temple Mount dominates world attention, now occupied by the Dome of the Rock, continues to dominate the city of Jerusalem.
+One stone block alone, at the southeast corner of the wall, weighed 90 tons by itself.
+All that remains of this massive temple today is the Western Wall, also called the Wailing Wall.
+The Temple Mount, now occupied by the Muslims and their Dome of the Rock, continues to dominate the city of Jerusalem.